PipesAndFiltersProject/StudentPassing/README.md

 If you managed to build and install all the components, you can also run them to see how they work.
 For this, check out the [FilesToInstall readme](./FilesToInstall/README.md), which explains how to configure and setup the configuration and data files needed to run the Nodes.
 There are four nodes configured there, for handling:

-1. Basic student data (id, name and study program):
+1. basic student data (id, name and study program):
-2. Exam points students got from the course exam;
+2. exam points students got from the course exam;
-3. Exercise points, from one or several exercises, and;
+3. exercise points, from one or several exercises, and;
-4. Course project points, after which the course grade can finally be calculated.
+4. course project points, after which the course grade can finally be calculated.

 The Nodes use datafiles to read student data as a batch.
 You can generate random student data for testing reliability and performance using the [TestDataGenerator](TestDataGenerator) command line app.
 Just run it, adjusting the test data generation with command line parameters.
 After test data generation, you can copy the data files to the location instructed in the [FilesToInstall readme](./FilesToInstall/README.md).